-Legislative text BACK TO TABLE OF CONTENTS Article 20 - Requirements relating to simplicity 20.11.
+BACK TO TABLE OF CONTENTS Legislative text Article 20 - Requirements relating to simplicity 20.11.
 The underlying exposures shall be transferred to the SSPE after selection without undue delay and shall not include, at the time of selection, exposures in default within the meaning of Article 178(1) of Regulation (EU) No 575/2013 or exposures to a credit-impaired debtor or guarantor, who, to the best of the originator's or original lender's knowledge: (a) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination.
 STS criteria 25.(a) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination.
-Article 43.3(a): requirements under 20.11 must be met "at the time of issuance".
-Yes Verified?
-PCS Comment See Mortgage Receivables Purchase Agreement 5.1 Representations and warranties in relation to the Mortgage Loans and the Mortgage Receivables, (ff) and (oo) EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+Verified?
+Yes PCS Comment See criterion 24 above.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines